camunda-community-hub/camunda-7-cockpit-plugin-statistics/README.md

 camunda BPM community extension, which provides a statistics plugin for camunda Cockpit.
 This plugin provides a set of charts helping you to understand what is and what was going on with your engine.
-The current master release was successfully tested on an H2 and MySQL database with Camunda 7.1.0 Final.
+The current master release was successfully tested on an H2, MySQL, MSSQL and DB2 database with Camunda 7.1.0 Final.

 ![Screenshot](http://i.imgur.com/B2KMQRR.png)